-NETINITION (

-- Domestic violence shelter-A "safe house" where victims of domestic violence and their children can stay for a limited period of time.
-A shelter usually is operated in conjunction with a domestic violence program, which offers other support services. (see also definition of domestic violence program) - Emergency Protective Order (EPO)-(Code of Virginia §16.1-253.4) May prohibit the abuser from contacting you, entering your home, or abusing you or your property in the future.
+Domestic violence shelter-A "safe house" where victims of domestic violence and their children can stay for a limited period of time.
+A shelter is usually operated in conjunction with a domestic violence program, which offers other support services (see also definition of domestic violence program).

+Emergency Protective Order (EPO)-(Code of Virginia § 16.1-253.4) May prohibit the abusive person from contacting you, entering your home, or abusing you or your property in the future.
 This order lasts until 11:59 p.m., on the third day after it was issued, unless that day is a day that the Juvenile and Domestic Relations Court is not in session.
-In that case, the order is extended until 11:59 p.m. on the next business day the Juvenile and Domestic Relations Court is in session. - Family abuse-Any act involving violence, force or threat, including but not limited to any forceful detention, stalking, sexual assault, or any criminal offense which results in bodily injury or places one in reasonable fear of bodily injury, sexual assault or death, which is committed by a person against a family or household member. - Family or household member-(Code of Virginia §16.1-228) Includes: spouse (regardless of whether you live together); ex-spouse (regardless of whether you live together); parents, children, stepparents and stepchildren, brothers and sisters, half brothers and half sisters, grandparents, grandchildren (regardless of whether you live together); in-laws (if you live in the same house); cohabitants (those who live together) and those who cohabited in the past year and their children; and persons who have a child in common (even if you have never lived together). - Judge-A court official who listens to the case, decides if the defendant is guilty or not, and determines the appropriate punishment.
+In that case, the order is extended until 11:59 p.m. on the next business day the Juvenile and Domestic Relations Court is not select the next business day the Juvenile and Domestic Relations Court is not in select the next business day the Juvenile and Domestic Relations Court is in session.

+Family abuse-Any act involving violence, force or threat, including but not limited to any forceful detention, stalking, sexual assault, or any criminal offense which results in bodily injury or places one in reasonable fear of bodily injury, sexual assault or death, which is committed by a person against a family or household member.

+Family or household member-(Code of Virginia § 16.1-228) Includes: spouse (regardless of whether you live together); ex-spouse (regardless of whether you live together); parents, children, stepparents and stepchildren, siblings, half-siblings, grandparents, grandchildren, and legal custodians of a juvenile (regardless of whether you live together); in-laws (who reside in the same home); cohabitants (those who live in an intimate partner relationship) and those who cohabitated in the past year, and their children; and persons who have a child in common (even if you have never lived together).

+Judge-A court official who listens to the case, decides if the defendant is guilty or not, and determines the appropriate punishment.